atsaloli/cf3-tutorial/source/200-030-Bodies_and_Bundles-0150-Promise_Bundle.md

 - `httpd` bundle contains promises to install and configure Apache httpd,

-- `inventory_java_mem` contains promises to collect information about Java memory settings (starting and max memory size) used to ensure legacy hosts for the same applications have the same settings.
+- `inventory_java_mem` contains promises to collect information about Java memory settings (starting and max memory size) used to ensure legacy hosts for the same applications have the same settings (actual example).